rewks/auto-exch-az/README.md

 1. Terraform
 2. The Azure CLI

-Also make sure you are authenticated to Azure through the Azure CLI using `az login`
+Also make sure you are authenticated to Azure through the Azure CLI using `az login`.
+You may need to specify the tenant ID as well e.g. `az login --tenant 9ae1b9b3-28c5-41a2-f5a4-7ba4bcddfb6a`

 Once the above requirements are met, clone this repo and run the following commands: